NyawiraMuturi/Ello/README.md

 ## Dependencies[![](/public/pin.svg)](#dependencies)

 I have been very mindful of the dependencies I used in the project.
+I only used what I thought was necessary.
 Here is the non-exhaustive list of the dependencies I included for your quick glance.

 - React 18
-- Next - React framework
-- React Query - For API calls
+- Apollo Client + graphql - For API calls
-- Zustand - Global state management.
-- TailwindCSS - CSS library
+- MUI - CSS library
-- ShadCN - Component lib (by extension radix-ui)
-- clx - Merging css utilities
-- lucide-react - Icons library
-- joi - Data validation library
-- cypress - e2e testing library
+- Vite as prefered Bundler

 <div align="right">[ <a href="#table-of-contents">↑ Back to top ↑</a> ]</div>